joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 [Roam](https://www.roamresearch.com/) is a note-taking tool for networked thought.
 Its key distinguishing feature is the ability to bidirectionally link notes to each other.
 For example, if you link to note B from note A, then you can go to B from A, and when you're on B, you'll see that A linked to B.

-Check out the [Roam White Paper](https://roamresearch.com/#/v8/help/page/Vu1MmjinS) for an example / demo.
+Check out the [Roam White Paper](https://roamresearch.com/#/v8/help/page/Vu1MmjinS) for a demo.

 Anecdotally, I first discovered it on [Nate Eliason's blog](https://www.nateliason.com/blog/roam).
 I use it as my primary idea database, although it does have functionality for other things.
 (I also use it as a to-do list, a calendar, and a journal.)